nishantgoeluk-pixel/procurement-spend-governance-analytics/README.md

 This solution replaces ad-hoc reporting with a structured semantic model, clearly defined measures, role-based access and documented governance — so teams can independently explore spending patterns with confidence in the numbers.

-**The report answers three questions:**
+**The solution supports three levels of decision-making:**
-- Are we on budget, and which departments are driving variance?
+- **Monitor** — are we on budget, and where is spend moving?
-- Which suppliers represent concentration or contract renewal risk?
+- **Identify risk** — which suppliers, contracts or purchasing behaviours require attention?
-- Is our procurement process governed — are purchases approved and PO-backed?
+- **Govern** — are purchases compliant with procurement controls and access policies?

+*Future decision-support extension: the governed semantic model built here could serve as the foundation for supplier risk scoring — combining existing concentration, contract-expiry, PO-coverage and budget-variance measures into a single risk indicator — not yet built in this portfolio version.*

 </details>